Department of Applied Physiology & Wellness

-Rank/Title: Clinical Assistant Professor, Sport Management (2 positions) Position Number: 53649 Dallas, Texas
+Rank/Title: Clinical Assistant Professor, Sport Management Position Number: 53286 Dallas, Texas

-The Annette Caldwell Simmons School of Education & Human Development at Southern Methodist University offers two (2) exciting and unique opportunities in the Department of Applied Physiology & Wellness’ Sport Management program.
-These are both non-tenure-track, nine-month renewable contract, Clinical Assistant Professor, Sport Management positions.
+The Annette Caldwell Simmons School of Education & Human Development at Southern Methodist University offers an exciting and unique opportunity in the Department of Applied Physiology & Wellness’ Sport Management program.
+This is non-tenure-track, nine-month renewable contract, Clinical Assistant Professor, Sport Management position.
 Salary is competitive and commensurate with qualifications.
 Summer teaching opportunities may be available but not guaranteed.
-Positions begin August, 2019.
+Position begins August, 2020.

 Position requirements: responsible for a faculty teaching load of 4 courses or approximately 12 credit hours per semester including but not limited to: Contemporary Issues in Sport Management, Applied Management Skills in Sports & Fitness, Sports Marketing, Sports Data & Analytics, and Revenue in Sport; undergraduate advising of general education curriculum and major degree program requirements; maintaining office hours and an appropriate student-centered presence on campus; and participating in the development, growth, and expansion of the sport management program.
 This position may include teaching graduate courses in the Master of Science Sport Management program.

 Minimum qualifications: earned master’s degree in Sport Management or an appropriate and closely related discipline (i.e., Kinesiology with an emphasis, focus, or concentration in sport management; Sport Administration; Sport Science); expertise to teach courses at the undergraduate level across multiple sport management classes; demonstrated potential as a teacher-scholar; and outstanding interpersonal communication skills.